docker/docs/ee/dtr/admin/configure/auto-delete-repo-events.md

 ## Overview

-Auto-deletion of repository events is a Docker Trusted Registry (DTR) global setting which allows event records to be removed as part of [garbage collection](../admin/configure/garbage-collection.md).
-As a DTR administrator, you can enable auto-deletion of repository events in DTR 2.6 based on your specified conditions.
+Docker Trusted Registry has a global setting for repository event auto-deletion.
+This allows event records to be removed as part of [garbage collection](../admin/configure/garbage-collection.md).
+DTR administrators can enable auto-deletion of repository events in DTR 2.6 based on specified conditions which are covered below.

 ## Steps